Discordin-moniosaajat/SalaKonna/README.md

 ## Future developments

-For now, the bot works as intended, but we were testing and possibly planning on adding a ticket system for the bot, where you would be able to use a command and the bot would then create a button for you (which only the user who gave the command could see) by clicking this button a new text channel would appear which is only visible to him and the discord servers admins.
+For now, the bot works as intended and is a finished product, but we were actually already working on adding a ticket system for the bot where an admin could use a command and create a button.
+By clicking this button a new text channel would appear which is only visible to the person clicking on the button and the servers admins.

-And from this new text channel, a user could safely use the /post command without having to worry about typos, and also we were planning that it would be nice if all the replies to your message were sent into this new text channel so its creator wouldn't have to scroll through an active text
+And from this new text channel, a user could safely use the /post command without having to worry about mistyping the command and revealing themselves, and we also thought that it would be nice if all the replies to your message were sent into this new text channel so the user wouldn't have to jump between channels.
+But copying the messages to another channel turned out to be pretty complex and it felt more intuitive to do it without a ticket functionality.